0x80/firestore-facade/packages/facade/README.md

 In the future I would like to add a package addressing the web client and another one specifically for React hooks.

-## TODO v1.0
+## Usage

-- [x] Add strict typing for `update` method.
-- [x] Generate facade factory function based in collection config
-- [x] Convert to monorepo with separate CLI and examples packages
-- [x] Implement CLI for facade generator
-- [x] Use peer-dependencies where appropriate
-- [x] Remove need for other dependencies
-- [x] Improve and type the collections configuration
-- [ ] Test and support FieldValue operations for increment and arrays etc
-- [ ] Implement query pagination via generator function
-- [ ] Document all API methods
-- [ ] Optionally add some tests.
-Not really necessary because the facade code is a only thin wrapper and when something is wrong it is very likely that the compiler will complain.

-## Install
+### 1. Install

 1. `npm install firestore-facade`
 2. `npm install --save-dev firestore-facade-cli`

-## Configure
+### 2. Configure Document Type Mapping

 In your repository, create a configuration file.
-It can be named anything and place anywhere.
-In this file create a **default export** object using a `root` and optionally a `sub` property.
+It can be named anything and placed anywhere.
+In this file you create a **default export** object using a `root` and optionally a `sub` property.

-In the root property you list all the Firestore root collections using the name as key, and map their document type using a placeholder object as shown below:
+In the root property, list all the Firestore root collections using the name as key, and apply their document type on a placeholder object as shown below:

 ```ts
 export default {